Slangeland1/Projects/README.md

     * For the GitHub repository, including all code, data, background, and progress notes, please review the README file (https://github.com/amp5/QMSS_G5069_Applied_D_S)

-     * Completed while attending the QMSS program at Columbia University.
+     * Completed as part of the QMSS program at Columbia University.

 2) "An Analysis of the Impact of Neighbors’ Expectations on Regional Home Values" (Apr 2017)